hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ## Lesson 2: Functions, Objects, and Prototypes > 4.
 [Practice Problems: Object Prototypes](https://launchschool.com/lessons/1eaf5e37/assignments/f7b8620b)

 ### 1. What will the following code log to the console?
 Explain why it logs that value.
-Try to answer without running the code.
+Try to answer without running the code

 ```js
 let qux = { foo: 1 };